Luuumine/BalaQuints/README.md

 ## Notes

 The artwork in this mod was made by **me** and [Turpix](https://turpix.bsky.social). \
+Thanks to Bécha for his help. \
 Thanks to [Eremel](https://github.com/Eremel) for **Malverk** and their help.

 ### Localization

 The mod should be translated into every language.
-If you find an error in translation and would like to help, feel free to send a Pull Request !
+If you find an error in translation and would like to help, feel free to send a message.

+Thanks to 姓氏是个毛 for their help translating into Chinese.